Featured Image - Molasses Rye Bread

 So, how did they get their bread to be so dark?
 I studied recipes online and learned you could use molasses, coffee, cocoa, honey, dark brown sugar, food coloring, and darker flours such as wheat, rye or pumpernickel.
 Okay, so I had some choices.
 I didn’t like the idea of using food coloring, so that one was out.
 In the end, I’m sure it came down to what I had in my pantry!

-I used molasses, cocoa and dark brown sugar, along with rye flour to attain the dark color, which worked tremendously well.
+I used molasses, cocoa and dark brown sugar, along with some dark rye flour to attain the dark color, which worked tremendously well.
 The wheat germ also gives it a nice little crunch when you bite into it.
 The bread is hearty, delicious, and will make you want a second or third piece.
 Especially if you slather it with butter.

 Instructions for Making This Bread